gkjpettet/roo/README.md

 To quit a REPL session type `CTRL-C` or `CTRL-D` or `CTRL-X` (depending on your operating system).
 Or you can simply use the global `quit` statement.

+## Extras

+You'll notices that this repo has an `extras/` folder which contains goodies additional to the source code.
+These are detailed below:

 [homebrew]: https://brew.sh
 [homepage]: https://roolang.org
 [scoop]: https://scoop.sh